hamada-g/blue-lab/docs/lab-journal.md

 - Wazuh agents will only be configured after the Wazuh server is deployed and the correct manager IP/hostname is available
 - Phase 1 storage allocations were reduced to keep the lab lightweight and practical on the available SSD space
 - Hyper-V is the active virtualization platform for Phase 1
-- The original External switch design is being retired because it disrupted host Wi-Fi connectivity
+- The original External switch design was retired because it disrupted host Wi-Fi connectivity
-- Phase 1 networking will be redesigned to use an Internal Hyper-V switch with NAT
+- Phase 1 networking now uses an Internal Hyper-V switch with NAT
-- The lab subnet will be separated from the home network and should not use 192.168.5.0/24
+- The lab subnet is 10.10.10.0/24
+- The host gateway IP on the lab subnet is 10.10.10.1
-- The host’s existing IP address and reserved port range on 192.168.5.98 must remain unchanged
+- The host’s existing IP address and reserved port range on 192.168.5.98 remain unchanged

 ### Questions / Unknowns
-- What exact Internal switch name should be used?
-- What NAT configuration steps should be used on the Windows host?
-- What exact IP should the host use on the internal lab network?
 - Should the partially started Ubuntu installation be restarted cleanly after the network redesign?
+- What IP address should be assigned to the wazuh-server once it is attached to the internal lab switch?
+- Should the Linux endpoint use Ubuntu Desktop or Ubuntu Server?
+- What exact order should the remaining VMs be created in?

 ### Problems Encountered
 - A Wazuh agent installation/configuration window was opened before the Wazuh server existed, which clarified that agent deployment must occur after the manager is built